Pickett's Charge: Artillery barrage

 Longstreet had opposed the charge from the beginning, convinced the charge would fail (which ultimately proved true), and had his own plan that he would have preferred for a strategic movement around the Union left flank.
 In his memoirs, he recalled telling Lee:

-Longstreet wanted to avoid personally ordering the charge by attempting to pass the mantle onto young Colonel Alexander, telling him that he should inform Pickett at the optimum time to begin the advance, based on his assessment that the Union artillery had been effectively silenced.
+Longstreet wanted to avoid personally ordering the charge by attempting to pass the mantle onto young Colonel Alexander, telling him he should inform Pickett at the optimum time to begin the advance, based on his assessment that the Union artillery had been effectively silenced.
 Although he hadn't become aware of such a development, Alexander eventually notified Pickett that he was running dangerously short of ammunition, sending the message "If you are coming at all, come at once, or I cannot give you proper support, but the enemy's fire has not slackened at all.
 At least eighteen guns are still firing from the cemetery itself."
 Pickett asked Longstreet, "General, shall I advance?"
 Longstreet recalled in his memoirs, "The effort to speak the order failed, and I could only indicate it by an affirmative bow."

 Longstreet made one final attempt to call off the assault.
-After his encounter with Pickett, he discussed the artillery situation with Alexander, and was informed that Alexander did not have full confidence that all the enemy's guns were silenced, and that the Confederate ammunition was almost exhausted.
+After his encounter with Pickett, he discussed the artillery situation with Alexander, and was informed that Alexander did not have full confidence all the enemy's guns were silenced, and that the Confederate ammunition was almost exhausted.
 Longstreet ordered Alexander to stop Pickett, but the young colonel explained that replenishing his ammunition from the trains in the rear would take over an hour, and this delay would nullify any advantage the previous barrage had given them.
 The infantry assault went forward without the Confederate artillery close support that had been originally planned.